 This beautiful and bright blue tea is named so appropriately.
 Butterfly pea flower tea is an herbal tea made from dried butterfly pea flowers and when steeped with water it creates the most lovely color.
-Opt to add lemon and watch the liquid turn purple!
+Try adding lemon and watch the liquid turn purple!
 Enjoy this butterfly pea flower tea recipe!

 This post may contain affiliate links.
 See my disclosure policy here.